grpc/proposal/A53-xds-ignore-resource-deletion.md

 ### Temporary environment variable protection

-This behavior is not configured via remote interaction, and older clients will ignore unknown fields in the bootstrap config, so it does not require environment variable protection.
+This behavior is not configured via remote interaction, older clients will ignore unknown fields in the bootstrap config, and the feature will be implemented in a single atomic change (i.e., there will not be any client in which the functionality is only partially present), and is not expected to need interop testing, so it does not require environment variable protection.

 ## Rationale